-- Concerning the contributions to the educational resource to their learning, most of PST' stated PhETTM plate tectonics simulator was a good contribution to "Understanding, through observation, the difference between convergent, divergent and transform boundaries, and the phenomena that happen when plate movements occur."
+Concerning the contributions to the educational resource to their learning, most of PST' stated PhETTM plate tectonics simulator was a good contribution to "Understanding, through observation, the difference between convergent, divergent and transform boundaries, and the phenomena that happen when plate movements occur."
 (P3).
 This is due to the simulator allowing "(...) observation of the movement and behaviour of different plates, as well as the properties (density, temperature and thickness) of each type of crust (...)" (p15).
 Some groups emphasized the "(...) interactivity of the simulator (...)"
 (P11) since it allowed "(...) exploring several hypotheses of transformation according to the data entered."
 (P17).
 These ideas and the results suggest PhETTM Plate Tectonics contributed to the PST' content knowledge about plate tectonics, therefore, adding a contribute to the lack of research about the impact of specific simulators on content knowledge (Phuong et al., 2013).

-Moreover, these statements are in line with one of the goals of PhET sims, which is to help students to develop and to assess their understanding and reasoning about science topics (PhET, 2014). - 340 Some PST mentioned the educational resource contributed to their learning about Plate Tectonics.
+345 a contribute to the lack of research about the impact of specific simulators on content knowledge (Phuong et al., 2013).
+Moreover, these statements are in line with one of the goals of PhET sims, which is to help students to develop and to assess their understanding and reasoning about science topics (PhET, 2014).

+Some PST mentioned the educational resource contributed to their learning about Plate Tectonics.
 However, they did not mention that it was directly due to the use of the simulator.
 For example, one group considered "It serves to consolidate knowledge and to better understand the [Plate Tectonic] processes."
 (P4).
 Other groups highlighted collaboration between PST as being very important for exchanging ideas about Plate tectonics: "Working in pairs made it easier to understand and allowed the discussion of our ideas."
+(G6).

-(G6). - Oncerning suggestions for improvement, many groups did not present any suggestion.
-The major part of PST was very pleased with the educational resource and its tasks, as shown in the following statements: "We consider the activity was very well designed and there are not any aspects to improve."
+Concerning suggestions for improvement, many groups did not present any suggestion.
+The majority of the PST were very pleased with the educational resource and its tasks, as shown in the following statements: "We consider the activity was very

+- 355 well designed and there are not any aspects to improve."
 (P3); "We think the form is very clear and the simulator helps a lot." (p14).
 However, two of the groups mentioned difficulties with the use of the simulator, suggesting that "Some questions should bring instructions to facilitate the use of the app."
 (P2).
 Though, this suggestion goes against the didactical guidelines on the use of PhETTM interactive simulations, which recommend minimal instructions for their use and a free exploration of its content.
-Other aspects concerned circumstantial situations, as, for example, the work group dynamics: "Since we were working at distance, there should be a way for each of us to see the form at the same time."
+Other aspects concerned circumstantial situations, as, for example, the work group dynamics: "Since we were working - at distance, there should be a way for each of us to see the form at the same time."
 (P10).
 This statement is important to reflect on, because PhET's Approach to Guided Inquiry (2014) suggests, in point 6, that students should "share their ideas with their partner, working together to answer questions."
-This process could be committed by the situation described by the student. - It was also asked how much time each group spent doing the work.
+This process could be committed by the situation described by the student.

+It was also asked how much time each group spent doing the work.
 The response range was between 40 and 90 minutes, with an average of approximately 60 minutes.

-6 Conclusions
+365 6 Conclusions